Do you believe in miracles (on ice)?

 Brooks had his team play 61 games in five months to prepare for the Olympics, although he was disappointed when his US team tied Sweden in the opening game.
 After what I can only imagine was a really good pep talk, the U.S. team went on to beat Czechoslovakia, Norway, Romania, and West Germany, while the Soviets went undefeated.

 The Soviets and the Americans met on February 22, 1980, and the rest, as they say, is history.
-But in case you missed it, there's a summary here.

 Two days later, the U.S. would go on to beat Finland for the Gold medal which was a great game but could not compare to the win over the Russians.
 I remember Captain Mike Eruzione accepting the gold medal and, after the national anthem had played, he motioned for his teammates to join him on the medal stand for an all-out celebration of sheer joy.
 It was one of those sports moments that you never forget.